Findus: Products

-The Italian Findus range includes 4 Salti in Padella (literally "four jumps in a pan", Italian for "stir frying"), a microwavable or easy cooking version of classic Italian dishes, such as carbonara, amatriciana and tagliatelle al ragù.
+The Italian Findus range includes 4 Salti in Padella (literally "four jumps in a pan", Italian for "stir frying"), a microwavable or easy cooking version of classic Italian dishes, such as amatriciana and tagliatelle al ragù.

 Crispy Pancakes

-Crispy Pancakes is the name of a brand of frozen savoury pancakes containing various fillings and coated with breadcrumbs.
+Crispy Pancakes is the name of a brand of frozen savoury pancakes containing various fillings and coated with breadcrumbs introduced in 1958.

 Past fillings include cheddar cheese, chicken and bacon, chicken and sweetcorn and chicken and mushroom (these were being phased out in November 2001 and finally discontinued in 2002).

+They have been made available again since 2019 under the Birds Eye branding.
+Flavours include just mozzarella, tomato and mozzarella, ham and mozzarella, minced beef and onion.

-Crispy pancakes, packaged in Britain, are sold in the United Kingdom and Ireland.
-In Italy, they were historically made and packed in the Sagit factory in Cisterna Di Latina and they are known as Sofficini ("soft ones, fluffy ones") and are described as mozzarella and cheese, tomato and mozzarella, mozzarella and spinach or cheese and ham.
+Crispy pancakes, packaged in Britain, are sold in the United Kingdom and Ireland in most major supermarkets.

+In Italy, they were historically made and packed in the Sagit factory in Cisterna Di Latina and are known as Sofficini ("soft ones, fluffy ones") and are described as mozzarella and cheese, tomato and mozzarella, mozzarella and spinach or cheese and ham.

 The chef Hugh Fearnley-Whittingstall re-created Findus Crispy Pancakes on his television show River Cottage in November 2009.
 Fearnley-Whittingstall stated in an article in The Times in 2009 that he loved Findus Crispy Pancakes as a child.

 Crostinos

-These are fish fingers with a chip coating instead of the usual breadcrumbs.
+Fish Finger that contains chips coating instead of breadcrumbs.
+Popular during the late 1980's and early 1990's.